The Trail

 Maps

 Below you will find Google Maps of both loops.
 Please note that these trails are not available for hiking in the summer and during winter season 23/24 the trails will not be permanently marked, yet.
-Marking on some parts of the trail will be done for the MLAU only.
+Marking on some parts of the trail will be done for the BELAU only.
 Due to influences like overflow and open water the trail can be changed any time.
 So, the most important thing for athletes on the trail is to follow the trail marking.
 There are other marked trails.
 Therefore, having the GPS-file on a Garmin or similar device can help when in doubt.
 It is important to be alert when navigating the trail.
 In other words, athletes who are very tired are more likely to make mistakes.

-The below map shows loop #1 of the MLAU.
+The below map shows loop #1 of the BELAU.
 It is 185 km long.
 Please note that some of the trail details right in Överkalix likely will be different.
 It depends on ice conditions on the river and the exact location of the checkpoint.
 Start and finish will be at the Grand Arctic Resort but the checkpoint could be a couple of hundred metres away.

-The below map shows loop #2 of the MLAU.
+The below map shows loop #2 of the BELAU.
 It is approx. 315 km long and gives us a maximum total distance of 500 km.
 Again, details in Överkalix and at some of the checkpoints may be slightly different from what you see on this map.
 There may be updates during the year and also details announced at the trail briefing.

 Trail Facts